Curved Page Divider

 A child's time in foster care varies, but Virginia has been working to reduce it by focusing on family reunification and permanent placements.

-Average Stay: In Virginia, by 2024, children are expected to spend an average of about 18 months in foster care, but this depends on the situation.
+Average Stay: In Virginia, by 2024, children are expected to spend an average of approximately 18 months in foster care, although this duration varies depending on the individual situation.
 Some children will be rejoined with their families in months, and others will spend more time in the system if no one is available to take them in or to adopt them.

 Older Youth: Older children and teenagers may take longer to be adopted than younger children because few people want to adopt them.